MLB playoffs 2023: Astros advance to seventh straight ALCS with Game 4 win over Twins

-MLB playoffs 2023: Houston Astros advance to seventh straight ALCS with Game 4 win over Minnesota Twins
+MLB playoffs 2023: Houston Astros advance to 7th straight ALCS with Game 4 win over Minnesota Twins

 The Astros are moving on to face the Rangers after a 3-2 victory Wednesday in the ALDS